ibm-cloud-docs/containers/cs_regions.md

 2. If you set up other cluster resources, such as storage, networking, compute, or apps that run in pods, the resources and their data remain in the location that you deployed your cluster to.

-3. When you make cluster management actions, such as using `ibmcloud` commands, basic information about the cluster (such as name, ID, user, the command) is routed to a regional endpoint.
+3. When you make cluster management actions, such as using `ibmcloud cs` commands, basic information about the cluster (such as name, ID, user, the command) is routed to a regional endpoint.

 ![Understanding where your cluster resources are](/images/region-cluster-resources.png)